yalue/v4l2_example/README.md

 Viewing the Demo
 ----------------

-First, install SDL2, which the demo depends on:
+First, install SDL2, which the demo depends on (the library itself doesn't need SDL, though, so only do this if you care about the demo program):

 `sudo apt install libsdl2-dev`

 Run `make`, followed by `./sdl_camera /dev/video0`.
 This should print